How to unlock your iPhone from O2, Orange, Three, T-Mobile, Vodafone and EE

 Is it legal to unlock an iPhone?

-Yes, it is perfectly legal to unlock an iPhone.
+Yes, in the UK, it’s perfectly legal to unlock an iPhone.

-Mobile phone networks often “lock” your handset as they subsidise the cost.
+Mobile phone networks will often lock your handset as they subsidise the original cost.
 As the iPhone is offered at a reduced price on contract, the locking mechanism stops you from taking a subsidised phone and immediately using it on another network.

-Once you’ve owned your iPhone for a certain amount of time (usually 30 days or 3 months), you can ask your network to unlock it.
-This will allow you to use it on other networks.
-Although the network is under no obligation to unlock your iPhone, all UK networks happily provide the service.
-You’ll normally pay a small fee for unlocking (usually no more than £20).
+Once you’ve had the iPhone for a certain amount of time, you can normally ask your network to unlock it.
+This will allow you to use your iPhone on other mobile networks.
+Although the networks are under no obligation to unlock your iPhone, all UK networks happily provide this service.
+You will normally need to pay a small fee for unlocking though this is usually no more than £20.

-On certain older models of the iPhone, it’s possible to temporarily unlock your phone by “jailbreaking” it.
+On certain older models of the iPhone, it’s possible to temporarily unlock your handset through a method known as “jailbreaking”.
 Apple regularly updates the software on the iPhone and fixes the loopholes that allow it to be jailbroken.
-Updating the software on your iPhone will return it back to the locked state.
-Your warranty will be invalidated by unlocking your iPhone in an unauthorised manner.
-Please do your research very carefully and make sure you understand what you’re doing before jailbreaking your phone.
+Updating the software on your jailbroken iPhone will return it back to the original locked state.
+Your warranty will also be invalidated by unlocking your iPhone in an unauthorised manner.
+Please do your research very carefully and make sure you understand what you’re doing before jailbreaking your handset.

-If you aren’t tied in to a 24-month contract, you can save about £25 per month by unlocking your iPhone and switching to a SIM only deal.
-The iPhone can be used on any SIM-only tariff that has an inclusive data allowance.
-The best value deals are generally found on Three:
+You can often save around £25 per month by unlocking your iPhone and switching over to a SIM only deal.
+The iPhone can be used on SIM-only tariffs with an inclusive data allowance.
+The best value deals are generally found on Three and giffgaff:

 - £10/month for 600 minutes, unlimited texts and 1GB internet (Three)